Skip to main content

 function AnalyticsTracker() {

-const [store, dispatch, listen, unlisten] = useStoreReducer(AppStore);
+const [store, setStore, subscribe, unsubscribe] = useStoreReducer(AppStore);

 useEffect(() => {

-const unsubscribeUser = listen("user", (user) => {
+const unsubscribeUser = subscribe("user", (user) => {

 analytics.track("user_updated", { userId: user.email });